Elly Tumwine: Military career

 He was also continuously represented the UPDF in the Ugandan Parliament since 1986.

 In September 2005, he was promoted to the rank of general in the UPDF and named to chair the UPDF General Court Marshal.

-On Monday 16 May 2022, Tumwiine was among 34 generals who were retired from the UPDF.
+On Monday 16 May 2022, Tumwiine was among thirty-four generals who were retired from the UPDF.

-Human Rights
+Human rights

-Elly Tumwine has regularly been connected to violence against Ugandans.
+Tumwine was regularly connected to violence against Ugandans.
 After Bobi Wine was arrested on 18 November 2020 in Luuka, protests broke out which were met with excessive violence.

-Art
+Design and art

-Immediately after graduating from Makerere University in 1977, Elly Tumwine embarked on a teaching career in various schools in Uganda, teaching fine art.
+Immediately after graduating from Makerere University in 1977, Tumwine embarked on a teaching career in various schools in Uganda, teaching fine art.
 After the National Resistance Movement victory in 1986, he resumed his art.
 While serving as the commander of the NRA, he designed the flag, the emblem and the green and camouflage uniforms of the army.
 He was appointed the chairman of the board of trustees of the National Cultural Centre.
 In 1992, he launched his company, The Creations Limited, to promote the arts and crafts industry, encouraging artistic values and creativity.
 The company is a member of several Ugandan organisations, including: